BlackIQ/apm-flask/README.md

-# Flask (APM)
+# APM Flask package

-Flask sample project is just a sample project and here is what I usualy do for each new Flask project.
+Flask sample projectis just a sample project and here is what I usualy do for each new FLask project.

 ### What is APM?